Ninja Assassin: Plot

 Although feeling betrayed, Mika is assured by Maslow that he is still on her side and gives her a tracking device for emergencies.
 The Ozunu ninjas infiltrate the Europol safe house, where Raizo is being held, in an attempt to kill him and everybody inside.
-Mika frees Raizo and they both manage to escape, but Raizo suffers near-fatal wounds.
+Mika frees Raizo, and they both manage to escape, but Raizo suffers near-fatal wounds.
 Mika then takes him to a motel to hide.
 Resting in the motel, Mika implants the tracking device into Raizo, as the ninjas remain in pursuit.
 Unable to fend off the Ozunu, she hides outside the motel until Special Forces arrive to help her.

-By the time they arrive, the ninja have already kidnapped Raizo, bringing him before Lord Ozunu for execution.
+By the time they arrive, the ninjas have already kidnapped Raizo, bringing him before Lord Ozunu for execution.
 During the transport back to the Ozunu, Raizo uses his ninja techniques to heal his own wounds.
 Europol Special Forces and tactical teams led by Maslow storm the secluded Ozunu retreat (nestled in the mountains) using the tracking device on Raizo.

-Turning the night into day by saturating the sky above with powerful flares, the military forces are able to fight the ninjas on their own terms.
+Turning the night into day by saturating the sky above with powerful flares, the military forces can fight the ninjas on their own terms.
 In the confusion, Mika frees Raizo from his bindings.
 He proceeds to kill Takeshi and confront Lord Ozunu in a sword duel.
 Mika interferes to help but gets stabbed by Lord Ozunu.
 Enraged, Raizo uses a "shadow blending" technique for the first time to distract and kill Lord Ozunu.
 Mika, seemingly fatally wounded, is in fact saved by a quirk of birth: her heart is actually on the right side of her chest.

-With the Ozunu defeated, Europol leaves.
-Raizo stays behind in the ruins of the Ozunu retreat.
+With the Ozunu defeated, Europol leaves, and Raizo stays behind in the ruins of the Ozunu retreat.
 Climbing the same wall Kiriko did in the past, he looks out at the surrounding countryside and breathes with a smile, feeling his freedom for the first time.